Jaime Vélaz de Medrano y Barros, III Marquess of Tabuérniga: Political intervention of the Marquess of Tabuérniga

-Jaime José Ignacio Vélaz de Medrano, 3rd Marquess of Tabuérniga, sought to intervene in the succession crisis of Philip V out of a conviction that the monarchy—and Spain itself—were in decline under the influence of Queen Elisabeth Farnese.
+Jaime José Ignacio Vélaz de Medrano, 3rd Marquess of Tabuérniga, sought to intervene in the succession crisis of Philip V out of a conviction that the monarchy, and Spain itself, were in decline under the influence of Queen Elisabeth Farnese.
 Far from an act of rebellion, his initiative reflected a broader struggle within the court, one which historian Pedro Luis Lorenzo Cadarso describes as "a series of conflicts that pitted different sectors of the ruling elite, both political and economic, among themselves or against the superior authority."

 The 3rd Marquess of Tabuérniga served as a lieutenant in the Spanish Royal Guards, an elite corps reserved for men of noble lineage, admission to which required documented purity of blood.
 His position not only confirmed his aristocratic status but also gave him direct access to the inner circles of courtly and dynastic power.

+Elisabeth Farnese and the Centralization of Court Power

+Elisabeth Farnese entered the Spanish court in 1715 during a time of instability and factional conflict.
+Philip V's poor health had weakened governance, and rival French and Spanish influences competed for control.
+Elisabeth quickly mastered court politics, creating a personal network of loyal administrators that replaced the older system of noble counsel.

+Through ministers such as José Patiño and Manuel de Benavides y Aragón, 10th Count of Santiesteban, she consolidated royal power through direct command, secrecy, and surveillance, transforming the court into an instrument of centralization.
+Amid this expansion of control, the House of Medrano endured through figures like Pedro Medrano, Knight of the Order of Santiago, who had served as Secretary of War for the Navy and later as senior Second Official of the Secretariat of State for the Negotiation of Italy under Elisabeth Farnese.
+Pedro Medrano formed part of a wider Medrano juridical and administrative network that preserved the doctrinal equilibrium of the monarchy from within the very Italian and military institutions Elisabeth Farnese sought to centralize.

+The Intervention of Tabuerniga

+Painting of Philip V and Elisabeth Farnese, c.
+1739.
+The portrait symbolizes the transfer of authority within the Spanish monarchy during a period of political centralization.

 The so-called "Tabuérniga conspiracy" unfolded during one of the most politically volatile periods of 18th-century Spain.
 At the time, the royal court had been relocated to Seville due to the fragile health of King Philip V, who was contemplating abdication for the second time.
 His wife, Elisabeth Farnese, fiercely opposed any shift in control and sought to maintain her influence over the king, resisting any prospect of retirement to La Granja de San Ildefonso.
 Her residence became an informal center of political gravity, drawing together courtiers dissatisfied with the direction of the monarchy.

-In this charged environment, characterized by uncertainty and competing factions, Jaime Vélaz de Medrano conceived his plan—not as a coup, but as a strategic and loyal effort to safeguard the future of the Spanish Crown by transferring power to Prince Ferdinand.
+In this charged environment, characterized by uncertainty and competing factions, Jaime Vélaz de Medrano conceived his plan as a strategic and loyal effort to safeguard the future of the Spanish Crown by transferring power to Prince Ferdinand.
 His initiative must be understood within the broader context of dynastic anxiety, institutional paralysis, and patriotic urgency.